Luxottica and Essilor confirm plans to merge companies

-PARIS Italy's Luxottica (LUX.MI) and France's Essilor (ESSI.PA) confirmed on Monday plans to agree on a merger worth some 46 billion euros (40.61 billion pounds) to create a global powerhouse in the eyewear market.
+PARIS Jan 16 Italy's Luxottica and France's Essilor confirmed on Monday plans to agree on a merger worth some 46 billion euros ($48.83 billion) to create a global powerhouse in the eyewear market.

 The two companies said in a joint statement that the deal would entail Delfin - the holding company of Luxottica's founder Leonardo Del Vecchio - contributing its shares in Luxottica to Essilor based on an exchange ratio of 0.461 Essilor share for 1 Luxottica share.